xShadow-Here/CVE/README.md

 ### usage :

-- make sure shadow.zip is in the directory
+- make sure shadow.zip and your target-list is in the directory
 - python/python3 shadow.py
 - input target file name
 - input thread 5-50 max